Frequently asked questions

 Red bellied black snake.
 Copyright: EHP

 Red-bellied blacks are active during the day and night, and are often found near swamps, lagoons, streams and wet forests of eastern Queensland.
-Growing to two metres in length, they are iridescent black above with bright red or pink scales along the edge of the belly, fading to pink to white towards the middle belly.
+Growing to 2m in length, they are iridescent black above with bright red or pink scales along the edge of the belly, fading to pink to white towards the middle belly.
 This species is generally shy and will only defend itself if cornered.

 The small-eyed snake (maximum length 1.2m) looks similar to a red-bellied black snake, with a steely-black skin and pink belly scales that are just visible on the lower sides of the snake.